tymcoding/tymcoding/README.md

-- 👋 Hi, I’m @tymcoding
+- 👋 Hi, I’m Yimin
-- 👀 I’m interested in ...
+- 👀 I‘m interested in decision scheduling and deep reinforcement learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about Graph Neural Networks and Deep Reinforcement Learning algorithms.
-- 💞️ I’m looking to collaborate on ...
+- 💬 Ask me about anything, I am happy to help;
-- 📫 How to reach me ...
+- 📫 Please email via 202230603107@mails.zstu.edu.cn to reach me.

 <!---
 tymcoding/tymcoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.